 To increase the chances of pregnancy, in addition to the donor, the person receiving the egg must also have certain characteristics and conditions.
 These conditions are:

-- Age: The maximum age of the egg recipient should be 45 years because pregnancy at an older age poses risks to the mother and fetus.
-In addition, the reproductive organs are weakened at older ages and the possibility of fertility is reduced.
+- Age: The maximum age of the egg recipient should be 50 years because pregnancy at an older age poses risks to the mother and fetus.
+In addition, the reproductive organs are weakened at older ages, and the possibility of fertility is reduced.

-What is the success and chance of pregnancy using donated eggs?
+What is the success rate and chance of pregnancy in IVF with egg donation?

-The success of pregnancy using a donated egg depends on the condition of the donor and recipient of the egg.
+The success of pregnancy using a donated egg depends on the condition of the donor and the recipient of the egg.
 If the condition of the donor and recipient is in accordance with medical standards, the success rate of this method is high.
-Thus fertility clinics usually choose young and healthy egg donors in order to increase the chance of pregnancy using donated eggs. ( Learn more about the success rate of Egg Donation: Egg Donation success rates)
+Thus, fertility clinics usually choose young and healthy egg donors to increase the chance of pregnancy using donated eggs. ( Learn more about the success rate of Egg Donation: Egg Donation success rates)

 What are the risks of the donated egg method?